A7iT/Laravel-Initial-Run-GameDev-in-Godot-Engine/README.md

 - Blade layout inheritance using a master layout
 - Reusable partials (header and footer)
-- Single-page structure
+- Single-page structure with interactive sections
 - Clean, modern, and responsive CSS design
-- Client-side JavaScript for basic reactivity
+- Client-side JavaScript for basic reactivity and interactivity
 - Proper Laravel asset management (CSS & JS from `public/`)
 - Simple and maintainable folder structure
+- Interactive learning roadmap with completion tracking

 ---